justindomke/marbl/README.md

 # Getting started

+* Make sure openMPI and libLBFGS are installed.
+(See the following section for details.)
+* Download the code.
+(You should see a “Download ZIP” link in the lower-right hand side of the [main page](https://github.com/justindomke/marbl)
+* Go to the main code directory, and run the `make.sh` script.

+Note that Marbl has been compiled under Mac OS and Linux, but hasn’t been tested under Windows.
+If you are able to compile under Windows, please send any information about how you did so.

 # Requirements

-Compiling Marbl requires a C++ compiler that supports C++11, and two easily-installed external projects.
+Compiling Marbl requires a C++ compiler that supports C++11, and openMPI for parallelism.

-For example, using [homebrew](http://brew.sh/) on Mac OS, these can be installed as `brew install liblbfgs` and `brew install openmpi`.

-* [openMPI](http://www.open-mpi.org/) is a tool for parallel computing.
+[openMPI](http://www.open-mpi.org/) is a tool for parallel computing.
 While openMPI is typically used on clusters, it can manage communication between processes on a single computer.
 Thus, Marbl uses this single mechanism for parallelism, both on single machines and clusters.
-  * On linux or Mac OS, openMPI is trivially installed using your favorite package management system, as discussed above.
+  * On linux or Mac OS, openMPI is trivially installed using your favorite package management system.
+For example, using [homebrew](http://brew.sh/) on Mac OS, it can be installed with `brew install openmpi`.
   * On Windows, pre-compiled binaries for Cygwin are available [here](http://www.open-mpi.org/software/ompi/v1.8/).

-* [libLBFG](http://www.chokkan.org/software/liblbfgs/) is a C library for the L-BFGS optimization algorithm.
- * On Linux or Mac OS, liblbfgs is trivially installed using your favorite package management system.

 # Features